PollenScoutTM commercial-grade pollination monitoring

 Our products

-We recommend growers deploy Hivecam for real-time precision management of pollination.
-If you use supplementary lighting, it may be useful to deploy Flowercam as well to manage with shifted flower opening cycles.
+We recommend growers deploy PollenScout hive camera for real-time precision management of pollination.
+If you use supplementary lighting, it may be useful to deploy PollenScout crop camera as well to manage with shifted flower opening cycles.

 Our products

 Optimising plant-pollinator interactions requires an integrated view.
-All of our products feed into a single portal that gives you insights into pollination performance, pollinator behaviour, and plant cycles, enriched with weather and environmental data.
+Our PollenScout solution aggregates data from all our different device types into a single portal that gives you the insights you need into pollination performance, pollinator behaviour, and plant cycles, enriched with weather and environmental data.

 Our flagship product delivers the single most compelling insight and the most direct measure of pollination performance: the rate of pollen collection.